 The effect is very similar when the dependent variable is defined as the 2013 to 2017 change vote share going to the AfD (column 3).
-To address further concerns about small municipalities today being matched across time to a large unit representing the "remainder of a county" in 1933, we show that results are also robust to aggregating municipal-level data to the county level (column 4).
+To address further concerns about small municipalities today being matched across time to a large unit representing the "remainder of a county" in 1933, we show that results are also robust to aggregating municipal-level data to the (present-day) county level (column 4).

 Finally, in column 5 we investigate whether the persistence effect is stronger in certain areas than in others.
-Level effects, such as the much higher electoral success of the AfD in former East Germany, are largely captured by the full set of state (Bundesland) fixed effects included in all regressions, yet there may still be differences between states in the gradient of historical correlation between the 1930s and today.
+Level effects, such as the much higher electoral success of the AfD in former East Germany, are already captured by the full set of state (Bundesland) fixed effects included in all regressions, yet there may still be differences between states in the gradient of historical correlation between the 1930s and today.
 As a first take, we divide Germany into four regions, corresponding to the post-war Allied occupation zones.
-The regression in column 5 shows that persistence was lowest in the US occupation zone (the omitted category) and in the UK zone, that is, in the north and in the south of (former) West Germany; the standardized beta coefficient is slightly above 3% in both cases.
+The regression in column 5 shows that persistence was essentially nil in the US occupation zone (the omitted category) and in the UK zone; that is, in the north and in the south of (former) West Germany.
 At the other extreme, persistence is highest in the former Soviet occupation zone ("East Germany", or the former German Democratic Republic), and is also high in the French occupation zone (in the south-west).
 These correlations are consistent with historians' take on the effectiveness of Denazification (Biddiscombe, 2007; Taylor, 2011).